geofmureithi/hirola/README.md

 [![Build Status](https://travis-ci.org/geofmureithi/hirola.svg?branch=master)](https://travis-ci.org/geofmureithi/hirola)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-**Hirola** is an opinionated web framework for that is focused on simplicity and predicatability.
+**Hirola** is an opinionated web framework for that is focused on simplicity and predictability.

 Here is a simple example: